 Key to Clubs:

 Clavaria - the classic "club" fungus, individual delicate clubs coming up from the ground, usually around 5cm high and .5cm wide.
-They are in the Agaricales and somewhat related to Gymnopilus gilled mushrooms.
+They are in the Agaricales and probably somewhat related to the waxy cap gilled mushrooms (Hygrophoroid).
 Found on the ground, but probably saprophytic.

 C. acuta (falcata) - white with translucent base (almost like an earth tongue). <8cm high, <.3cm wide